Oil prices increased in world markets

-Report informs, a positive change is observed in price for Brent crude oil at stock markets.
-So, price for this crude up by 0,51% or 0,32 USD and made 63,34 USD per barrel.
+Report informs, either price for Brent crude oil increased in the world markets.
+So, price for this crude up by 1,61% or 1,07 USD and made 67,52 USD per barrel as yesterday.

-According to the forecasts, in case price for crude oil to be stable, average price of oil in 2015 is expected to make 68 USD per barrel.
+Due to the forecasts, in case price for crude oil to be stable, average price of oil in 2015 expected to make 69 USD per barrel.

 Share in Facebook